moorada/moviedraw/README.md

 Everyone secretly adds a movie they think others haven't seen.
 The app randomly picks one.
 You only find out who suggested what after watching!

+## Try it now

+Open the app in your browser and start your movie night: [🎬 Movie Draw](https://moorada.github.io/moviedraw/)

 ## How to use

-1. Open the HTML file in any browser
-2. Pass your phone around
+1. Pass your phone around
-3. Each person adds their movie suggestion
+2. Each person adds their movie suggestion
-4. Hit "Draw" when everyone's done
+3. Hit "Draw" when everyone's done
-5. Watch the chosen movie
+4. Watch the chosen movie
-6. Reveal who picked what afterwards!
+5. Reveal who picked what afterwards!

 ## Features